curl/everything-curl/libcurl/callbacks/openclosesocket.md

 # Opensocket and closesocket

-Occasionally you end up in a situation where you want your application to control with more precision exactly what socket libcurl will use for its operations. libcurl offers this pair of callbacks that replaces libcurl's own call to `socket()` and the subsequent `close()` of the same file descriptor.
+Occasionally you end up in a situation where you want your application to control with more precision exactly what socket libcurl uses for its operations. libcurl offers this pair of callbacks that replaces libcurl's own call to `socket()` and the subsequent `close()` of the same file descriptor.